gregbo/mininet_frr/make_vm/README.md

 After the VM starts, select Try or Install Ubuntu.
 Walk through the install, I use the defaults.

-When promoted for names and passwords, I use the following:
+When prompted for names and passwords, I use the following:
-- Your name: *whatever*
+- Your name: *anything*
 - Your servers name: frr-system
 - Pick a user name: ubuntu
 - Choose a password: ubuntu
 - Confirm your password: ubuntu

 You may select different values, just do not forget the user name and password.
 Also, do not choose frr as a user.
-We will create that user later, dedicated to running FRR.
+That user will be created later, dedicated to running FRR.

 Select the option to install the OpenSSH server and import an SSH identity.